enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

 Accessing GWAS data
 -------------------

 We have more than 3500 genes of interest at this stage.
-Since we know that therapeutic targets with genetic evidence are more likely to progress through the drug discovery pipeline (Nelson et al. 2015), one way to prioritise them could be to check which of these can be genetically linked to SLE.
-To get hold of relevant GWAS data, we will be using the `gwascat` Bioconductor package (V. J. Carey 2017b), which provides an interface to the GWAS catalog (MacArthur et al. 2017).
-An alternative is to use the GRASP (Eicher et al. 2015) database with the `grasp2db` (V. J. Carey 2017a) package.
+Since we know that therapeutic targets with genetic evidence are more likely to progress through the drug discovery pipeline \[6\], one way to prioritise them could be to check which of these can be genetically linked to SLE.
+To get hold of relevant GWAS data, we will be using the `gwascat` Bioconductor package \[38\], which provides an interface to the GWAS catalog \[39\].
+An alternative is to use the GRASP \[40\] database with the `grasp2db` \[41\] package.

 ``` r
 library(gwascat)